Postal voting

 Third party applications

-Third parties are allowed to distribute their own materials with AEC postal voting application (PVA) artwork; however, it must be produced in-line with legislative requirements in the format specified by AEC guidelines.
+Third parties are allowed to distribute their own materials with AEC postal voting application artwork; however, it must be produced in-line with legislative requirements in the format specified by AEC guidelines.

-Printing and distribution requirements
+Third party printing and distribution requirements

 2. Consider timeframes:

-2. The late distribution of postal vote applications (after enrolment closes – 7 days after the issue of the writ) limits both the time available to process the PVA and the time available to lodge the postal vote certificate (PVC).
+2. The late distribution of postal vote applications (after enrolment closes – 7 days after the issue of writ) limits both the time available to process the PVA and the time available to lodge the postal vote certificate (PVC).

 Deadline for applications

-Updated: 19 January 2024
+Updated: 25 September 2024